just-buildsystem/justbuild/doc/concepts/garbage.md

 `--no-rotate` and `--all` are incompatible options.

-Gargabe Collection for Repository Roots
+Garbage Collection for Repository Roots
 ---------------------------------------

 The multi-repository tool `just-mr` often has to create roots: the